HOK (firm): Leadership

-Innovation and sustainable design
+Design philosophy

 In 1983, HOK introduced HOK Draw, computer-aided drafting software products that specialized in conceptual architectural design.
 In the early 2000s, HOK began using Building Information Modeling (BIM) to streamline the design and construction process.

 His team designed the Weather Prediction Center with a four-story waterfall to direct rainwater into bio-retention gardens; and a louvred sunlight system for a building used by the Office of the Chief Medical Examiner.

 HOK has worked with the Biomimicry Group, co-founded by Janine Benyus, since 2008, which directs designers to use natural models in solving problems such as precipitation capture.
 In 2010, they collaborated with the energy and daylight consultancy, The Weidt Group, to complete Net Zero Court, a zero-emissions class A commercial office building in St. Louis.
 Using an ocular roof design, their 2017 Mercedes-Benz Stadium became the first LEED Platinum certified sports stadium in the US.
-Their design for the Boston Consulting Group HQ in Toronto in 2022, uses principles of wellness-informed architecture, to maximise natural light and encouraging standing, for which it won WELL Platinum Certification from WELL Building Standard accreditation body.
+Their design for the Boston Consulting Group HQ in Toronto in 2022, uses principles of wellness-informed architecture, to maximize natural light and encouraging standing.

-HOK and Biomimicry 3.8 released the Genius of Biome report, a textbook for how to apply biomimicry design principles.
-In 2014, ORO Editions published HOK Tall Buildings, a 300-page book exploring the design of the contemporary high-rise.